jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Servers without GPUs

 Not having a GPU is **NOT** recommended for Jellyfin, as video transcoding on the CPU is very performance demanding.
 HDR to SDR tone-mapping can make the situation even worse.
 Depending on your configuration, you may end up in situations where a Ryzen 9 5950X cannot handle even a single video stream.
-Please read the detailed section below.
+Please read [the section below for more details](/docs/general/administration/hardware-selection#software-hdr-to-sdr-tone-mapping)

 ### Low Power Servers